 Not tracking MQL-to-SQL conversion rate, so neither team knows if the handoff is working

-Industry average is 13% (Salesforce).
-Top performers achieve 20-30%.
-Conversion below 10% usually indicates a lead quality or follow-up speed problem.
+There is no reliable industry-wide number: benchmark it against your own history rather than a borrowed average.
+A rate that is falling, or that lags what your own team has hit before, usually indicates a lead quality or follow-up speed problem.
 The most common fix is tightening MQL criteria and implementing faster sales follow-up (under 5 minutes for inbound leads).

 Sales decides.
 Marketing's job is to generate MQLs that meet agreed-upon criteria.
 Sales reviews each MQL and either accepts it (becoming an SQL), rejects it (with a reason), or sends it back to marketing for further nurturing.
 This requires a shared definition and regular calibration meetings.